LuckyKhoza-crypto/cache_proxy_cli/Readme.md

-# Simple HTTP Proxy Server
+# Python HTTP Cache Proxy Server

 This project implements a HTTP proxy server that listens for client requests, fetches files from either a local cache or a remote server, and returns the response to the client.
 It can handle multiple client requests and is useful for caching frequently requested resources.